Veterans who served for at least four years have the option to apply for indefinite leave to remain in the UK (Picture: Crown Copyright).

 A military charity is calling for change over the costs for former British military personnel from Commonwealth countries to stay in the UK.

 Applications for a visa can cost thousands of pounds, and the Royal British Legion (RBL) is asking for the Government to abolish fees altogether.

 During service, Commonwealth personnel are exempt from UK immigration controls, but this exemption is removed upon leaving the military.

 Around 6,000 Commonwealth citizens are currently employed by the British military.

-The need for Commonwealth citizens to have lived in the UK for five years before applying for service was
+The need for Commonwealth citizens to have lived in the UK for five years before applying for service was removed last year.

 Veterans who served for at least four years have the option to apply for indefinite leave to remain in the UK, with fees costing thousands of pounds per person.